From a request | laravel-data | Spatie

 }

-When you provide an artist with a length of more than 20 characters, the validation will fail just like it would when
+When you provide an artist with a length of more than 20 characters, the validation will fail just like it would when you created a custom request class for the endpoint.

 You can find a complete list of available rules [here](/docs/laravel-data/v3/advanced-usage/validation-attributes).

-If you want to have full control over the rules, you can also define them in a dedicated rules
+If you want to have full control over the rules, you can also define them in a dedicated `rules` method on the data object (see later).

-##Referencing route parameters
+### Referencing route parameters

 Sometimes you need a value within your validation attribute which is a route parameter.
+Like the example below where the id should be unique ignoring the current id:

 class SongData extends Data